bitshares/dev.bitshares.works/docs/_build/html/_sources/development/testnets/public_testnet_details.rst.txt

 .. _public-testnet-details:

 *************************************
-Public Testnet - Quick Start Guide
+Quick Start Guide - Public Testnet
 *************************************

+The BitShares Open Public Testnets has been deployed and is fully functional for anyone to use and is shared among developers.
+All developers take the opportunity to construct a tutorial.

 .. contents:: Table of Contents
    :local:

 -------

-BitShares has Public Testnet for UI Web Wallet and CLI.
-The following is the instructions.

 Use the UI Wallet on Public Testnet
 =======================================